egeldenhuys/cos284/System-V-AMD64-ABI.md

 - Source: https://wiki.osdev.org/System_V_ABI

 ## General
+- The stack grows downwards.
 - The stack is 16-byte aligned just before the call instruction is called.

 ## Passing integer and address arguments to function
 - rdi (1)